netanelklein/cbpi4-TriacHatActor/README.md

 ## Installation

+You can install this package via Pypi.org using this command:

+`sudo pip3 install cbpi4-TriacHatActor`

-As of right now this plugin is not availble via pypi.
-You can download it using this command in the command line:
+Alternatively you can download it using this command:

 `sudo pip3 install git+https://github.com/netanelklein/cbpi4-TriacHatActor.git`